xuganyu96/waterloo-cryptography/co687/project/README.md

 # What's next

-- [ ] Read up on [LLL basis reduction](https://cseweb.ucsd.edu/classes/fa21/cse206A-a/LecLLL.pdf) and write it into the preliminaries
-- [ ] Read up on [dual lattice](https://cseweb.ucsd.edu/classes/fa21/cse206A-a/Lec3-Dual.pdf) and its relationship for CVP
-- [ ] Read up on Hermite normal form and write it into the preliminaries
-- [ ] Write a section on SIS and how it is related to lattices
+- [ ] Write a section on GGH trapdoor's application: pkcs and digital signature
-- [ ] Write up the GGH trapdoor construction
-    - [ ] Write up the encryption scheme
+- [ ] Write a section on the LLL algorithm itself
-    - [ ] Write up the signature scheme
+- [ ] Read up on "dual lattice"
-- [ ] Where time permits, read the details of the LL algorithm and write about it in section 2

 ## References
 - Application of Lattice trapdoor